pk-droid-lab/kink-ideas/README.md

 * edging with cage on
 * Vibrator on balls / cage
 * play with his nipples
-* Prostate massage with insertable toy or gloved fingers
+* Prostate massage with insertable toy or lubed latex gloved fingers

 ### Cage Off

+* Edging and teasing with cage off
-* Ruined into a condom and made to eat cum
+* Ruined into a condom or a shot glass and made to consume
-* outercourse, allowed to hump your legs, thighs, or feet
+* outercourse, allowed edging humping your legs, thighs, or feet
-* tease sub with different materials, silk scarf, soft panties, leather gloves, etc
+* tease/edge sub with different materials, silk scarf, soft panties, leather gloves, etc
+* tease/edge with heels/boots/stockings
+* tease with a feather
 * fleshlight teasing

 ## General Femdom Ideas

+* Licking precum from teasing
 * any of the above activities while your sub is restrained and blindfolded/gagged
 * Sub restrained in various positions for teasing/punishment
    * Spreadeagle on bed
    * standing hands cuffed to door frame
    * Chair
-* Make him wear your panties
+* Make him wear your panties or stockings
-* Make him take your worn panties in his mouth
+* Make him take your worn panties in his mouth or make him sniff them during edging
 * Sub watches a video of sex with bull while being edged
 * sub consumes the contents of a condom saved from a session with a bull

 ## Sub Reward Scenes

-* full release
+* unlocked full release after completing a full lock up sentence (e.g. 1 month)
 * cum on boots/heels and made to lick clean
 * legs , boot or heel fucking